ZachPerkitny/craigslist-listings/README.md

 Follow the steps [here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Integrating.Lambda.html) here to give Aurora permission to access Lambda.

-You can run to ensure that Aurora can invoke the Lambda.
+You can the following SQL run to ensure that Aurora can invoke the Lambda.
 ```sql
 CALL scrape_keywords();
 ```